roche-rs/roche/examples/full/README.md

 # Service with Test Example

-In this directory run the following commands:
+In this directory run the following command:

 ```
 $ roche build-test